SimCS: Simulation for Domain Incremental Online Continual Segmentation: Experiments

 \subsection{Impact of the Amount of Simulation Data}

 In Sections~\ref{sec:main_results} and~\ref{sec:pretraining}, we used a 1:1 ratio between simulated and real data to form a mini-batch during continual learning.
 We analyze the effect of varying this sim-real ratio on performance in Figure~\ref{fig:sim_to_real_ratio}, where we report the performance of NT, NT+CARLA, and NT+VIPER with ratios of $\{\nicefrac{1}{4}, \nicefrac{1}{2}, 1, 2, 4, 5, 10\}$.
 The results show that leveraging simulated data provides consistent performance improvements for a wide range of sim-real ratios.
 As long as this ratio was smaller than 5, \ie, we generate 5 batches from the simulator for each received batch from the real-world stream, our approach provides significant gains across all observed domains.
-Note that however, for larger sim-real ratios, \eg 10, the training is biased towards simulated data and thus harms the performance on the real-world stream.
-The is exemplified in Figure~\ref{fig:sim_to_real_ratio}, where the performance of SimCS with sim-real ratios of 8 and 10 degrades the mIOU of NT on 3 out of 4 domains.
-Furthermore, VIPER outperforms CARLA across most sim-real ratios; this is consistent with previous observations in Table~\ref{tab:setup_1}.
+However, for larger sim-real ratios, \eg 10, the training is biased towards simulated data and thus harms the performance on the real-world stream.
+This is exemplified in Figure~\ref{fig:sim_to_real_ratio}, where SimCS with sim-real ratios $\geq$ 8 degrades the mIOU of NT on 3 out of 4 domains.
+Further, VIPER outperforms CARLA across most sim-real ratios; this is consistent with previous observations in Table~\ref{tab:setup_1}.